 What is a secured credit card and how does it work?

 When used responsibly, a secured credit card can be a great tool to help you build good credit.
-But before applying, it may help to understand how secured cards work.
-Keep reading to learn more about what secured credit cards are and the potential benefits they may offer.
+But before you apply, it may help to learn more about secured credit cards, how they work and the benefits they can offer.

 • To open a secured credit card account, a cardholder typically makes a one-time refundable security deposit.

 • Secured card credit limits vary.
-Depending on the issuer, the limit may be the same amount as the deposit or more.
+Depending on the card issuer, the limit may be the same amount as the deposit or higher.

 What is a secured credit card?